-Building A is the structure excavated at Thirlings that was chosen for the experimental (re)construction in our Gyrwe’s farm in Jarrow.
+Building A from Thirlings was chosen for the experimental (re)construction in our Gyrwe farm at Jarrow.

-The excavated site is within an agricultural area that underwent ploughing, and all the superficial levels of the structures have been destroyed.
-This means that there is no archaeological evidence on the floor of the buildings or on the possible presence of hearths.
+The site had been ploughed and unfortunately more superficial features were destroyed.
+This means that there was no archaeological evidence of the floor of the buildings or the possible location of hearths.